Creck20/Creck20/README.md

 ## Hi there 👋

 My name is Caeson Reckling.
-I am a student at BYUI studying Computer Science.
+I am a student at BYUI studying Computer Engineering.
 I am looking to build my technical skills in gernal programming, embedded systems, machine learning, and computer architecture.

 --------------------------------------------------------------------------------------------------------------